fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 For React on the web the attributes are `data-component`, `data-element`, and `data-source-file`.
 For React Native the attributes are `dataComponent`, `dataElement`, and `dataSourceFile`.

-The component attribute names the React.Component and the element attribute names either a web DOM element like `h1` or `input` or a native element like `View` or `Image`.
+The component attribute names the `React.Component` and the element attribute names the original native elements like `View` or `Image` or an emitter of DOM elements like `Fragment`.

 Example input: